 Spectral matching Atmospheric Correction for Sentinel Ocean colour measurements (SACSO)

-This study focuses on developing a new atmospheric correction prototype to improve the quality of the OLCI water reflectance level 2 product.
+The SACSO study is procured by the Marine and Clouds and Aerosols scientific teams of the Remote Sensing Products (RSP) division at EUMETSAT.
+It focuses on developing a new atmospheric correction prototype to improve the quality of the Copernicus Sentinel-3 OLCI water reflectance in the Ocean Colour (OC) Level 2 (L2) product.

-Atmospheric correction is a critical step for estimating the water reflectance spectrum — also commonly referred to as water colour — from space-borne observations dedicated to ocean-colour purposes.
-It estimates the water signal of interest by removing the dominating and variable influence of the atmosphere and non-water colour elements at the surface (e.g. sunglint, white caps) from top of atmosphere (TOA) observations.
-Among many challenges, aerosol correction remains the most critical one due to the variability of particles in terms of types, their diverse horizontal and vertical distribution in the atmosphere, their complex interactions with the solar light in the whole VIS-NIR-SWIR spectrum, and the resulting impacts on the satellite measurements at the TOA.
+Atmospheric correction (AC) is a critical step for retrieving spectral water reflectance — commonly referred to as water colour — from space-borne observations.
+It consists of removing the dominant and variable influence of the atmosphere and non-water contributions of the surface (e.g., Sun glint, white caps) from top of atmosphere (TOA) observations.
+Among many challenges, aerosol correction remains the most critical one due to the variability of particles in terms of types, their diverse horizontal and vertical distribution in the atmosphere, and their complex Sun light interactions.

-Currently, the water reflectance level 2 product from OLCI on Sentinel-3, processed at EUMETSAT, is based on the historical (also called 'standard') aerosol correction approach.
-As a legacy from developments for the past ENVISAT MERIS sensor, it exclusively relies on the near-infrared (NIR) spectral range.
-The SACSO project focuses on developing a new atmospheric correction prototype to improve the quality of the OLCI water reflectance level 2 product.
-The SACSO strategy is based on an 'alternative' and innovative approach, using a spectral matching technique, to address several known issues with the standard approach: e.g. the high sensitivity to strong aerosol contamination, in particular absorbing ones, and thin or subpixel clouds, which lead to reduced performance and spatial coverage, hence usefulness of the products.
-The ability to correct for sun glint and adjacency effects, although not the primary target of this study, would also significantly improve the usefulness of the products.
+As a legacy from developments dedicated to the past ENVISAT MERIS sensor, the current water reflectance Level 2 product from the Copernicus Sentinel-3 A and B Ocean and Land Colour Instruments (OLCI), procured by EUMETSAT, is obtained by applying an historical (also called 'standard') Atmospheric Correction (AC) algorithm that essentially relies on the Near-InfraRed (NIR) spectral range to determine aerosol optical properties.
+The Spectral matching Atmospheric Correction for Sentinel Ocean colour measurements (SACSO) project has focused on developing a new type of AC prototype to improve the quality of the OLCI water reflectance Level 2 product.
+The SACSO strategy is based on an innovative approach, using a spectral matching technique, to address several issues not resolved with the standard approach, e.g. the high sensitivity to strong aerosol contamination, in particular absorbing ones, and thin or sub-pixel clouds, which cause reduced accuracy and spatial coverage, negatively impacting the usefulness of the products.

 The objectives of this study are to: